niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 rails new testApp
 {% endcodeblock %}

-As we can see, initializing a new appliction with Rails is very easy.
+As you can see, initializing a new appliction with Rails is very easy.
 We just told Rails to create a new application called <b><i>'testApp'</i></b>.
 Upon telling Rails to create new application, it also creates the files and directories that you will need for development.
 After Rails has created your files, it also automatically runs the `bundle install` command to get your app dependencies.

 ###The Rails directory structure
 Before we proceed with some coding, we must first know what's inside our Rails app directory.